-The NSBRI is governed by a consortium of twelve institutions: Baylor College of Medicine; Brookhaven National Laboratory; Harvard Medical School; The Johns Hopkins University

-School of Medicine and the Applied Physics Laboratory; Massachusetts Institute of Technology; Morehouse School of Medicine; Mount Sinai School of Medicine; Rice University; Texas A&M University; the University of Arkansas for Medical Sciences; the University of Pennsylvania Health System; and the University of Washington.
+The NSBRI is governed by a consortium of twelve institutions: Baylor College of Medicine; Brookhaven National Laboratory; Harvard Medical School; The Johns Hopkins University School of Medicine and Applied Physics Laboratory; Massachusetts Institute of Technology; Morehouse School of Medicine; Mount Sinai School of Medicine; Rice University; Texas A&M University; the University of Arkansas for Medical Sciences; the University of Pennsylvania Health System; and the University of Washington.
 The Institute's Headquarters are located in Houston, at Baylor College of Medicine.

 This is an open solicitation.
-Consortium membership is not a requirement for postdoctoral fellowship program participation.
+Consortium membership is not a requirement for Postdoctoral Fellowship Program participation.
 An independent Board of Scientific Counselors (BSC) is responsible for assuring excellence in the Institute's research program through independent external peer review.
-The BSC is complemented by the NSBRI Postdoctoral Fellowship Review Panel.
 An External Advisory Council (EAC) is responsible for advising Institute Management and the Board of Directors (comprised of, but not limited to, representatives from the senior management of each of the 12 NSBRI Consortium member institutions) concerning program strategy, tactical implementation, and effectiveness.
 The NSBRI also has a User Panel of former and current astronauts and flight surgeons responsible for assuring that the research program is focused squarely on astronaut health and safety.
 An Industry Forum of representatives from the space and biomedically-related industries advises and assists the NSBRI concerning Earth- and space-based applications for Institute research.
 In addition to its research program, the NSBRI has developed a vital education and outreach program that takes advantage of the Institute's core research activities.
 The Institute coordinates its research activities with NASA through a joint NASA/NSBRI Steering Committee and other NASA/NSBRI strategic and tactical working groups.